 Families in Nursing Care

 [PI: Hanne Konradsen]:

 The study aims to explore nurses' attitudes towards involving families in nursing care.
 Data have been collected in Sweden, Canada and China using social media as a tool to recruit sample of nurses across the countries.
 This study is conducted in collaboration with Hong Kong University of Technology and University of Toronto.
-Data analysis is ongoing.
-Furthermore, a study exploring changes in nurses’ attitudes in a Swedish context from 2011 to 2019 are being analysed in collaboration with Linneaus University.
+Furthermore, a study exploring changes in nurses’ attitudes in a Swedish context from 2011 to 2019 are being analysed in collaboration with Linnaeus University.

 In Conversation with a Frontline Worker of a Care Home in Sweden